kathhess/notion-utils/README.md

 - select (returns plain text value)
 - checkbox (returns True False boolean based on if box was checked)

 I do not plan on implementing additional field types at this time - if you need additional functionality please feel free to fork this repo and/or submit a pull request.
-These scripts are provided without guarantee or warrenty; as of writing this, all scripts have worked for my purposes - and I will continue to update the code as I notice changes within my own projects.
+These scripts are provided without guarantee or warrenty; as of writing this, all scripts have worked for my purposes and I will continue to update the code as I notice data structure changes within my own projects.
 Please note that any changes to how Notion returns field type data may lead to breakage.

 # Quickstart:
 ```